open-turo/actions-gha/check-build/README.md

 # GitHub Action Check Node Build

+## Description

-GitHub Action runs checks to see if the code has changed without running a build.
+GitHub Action that determines if the code has changed without actually running a build.

 ## Usage